Meet the Trustees

 LOUISE RHODES

-Louise Rhodes, British Sign Language (BSL) interpreter at the university, has played a key role in making sure deaf students at the university have the same level of education provision as other students.
-By providing interpreting and note-taking services to students, alongside training internal and external candidates in deaf awareness and note-taking for deaf people; Louise has played a key role in making sure deaf students at the university have the same level of education provision as other students.
+Louise has been a British Sign Language (BSL) interpreter at the University of Wolverhampton for over 30 years and has played a key role in ensuring that deaf students at the University receive the same level of educational provision as their hearing peers.
+This has been achieved through the delivery of high-quality interpreting and note-taking services alongside training both internal and external candidates in deaf awareness and note-taking for deaf people.

-As a result of this hard work and dedication, Louise has been nominated for various awards including being part of a team shortlisted for a Times Higher Education Award.
-Louise received her MBE in November 2022, at King Charles’ first investiture ceremony as monarch.
+In recognition of her dedication and long-standing contribution, Louise has been nominated for several awards, including being part of a team shortlisted for a Times Higher Education Award and a Signature award.
+In November 2022, Louise was awarded an MBE in the Late Queen’s New Year Honours List, with her investiture taking place at Windsor Castle during King Charles III’s first investiture ceremony as monarch.

 SEBASTIANA MAZZOCCHIO